Teodor92/interview-questions/questions/DotNet.md

 ## 9. What is an Interface?

-* An interface works as a contract
-* Contains a declaration of functionalities.
-The entities that implement the interface must provide the implementation of that declarations.
+* An interface works as a contract between between its functionalities and the functionalities of the entities that implement the interface.
 * An interface can contain declaration of methods, properties, indexers and events.
 Can not contain fields or implementations of methods.
 * Interface members are public by default, can not apply access modifiers.
 * A class or a struct can implement one or more interfaces.